Coyote vs. Acme: Visual effects and animation

-Visual effects and computer animation were provided by DNEG for Wile E. Coyote and other significant Looney Tunes characters.
-According to Green, the 3D animators worked closely with a team of 2D artists, who guided them with drawn poses and expressions of the characters in order to "[find] the building blocks of performance".
-Editor Carsten Kurpanek explained that "artists would do [black-and-white] line drawings of key poses over a rough edit first", which were later used as reference for visual effects and animation; this process was dubbed "sketchviz" by the crew, bearing similarities to one of Warner Animation Group's previous film Tom & Jerry.
-Traditional animation services were also provided by Duncan Studio, for "a handful of shots" with the significant Looney Tunes characters in the film and for "certain [Looney Tunes] characters [who] were handled entirely in 2D".
+Visual effects and computer animation were provided by DNEG for Wile E. Coyote and other major Looney Tunes characters.
+According to Green, the 3D animators worked closely with a team of 2D artists, who guided them with drawn poses and expressions of the characters in order to "[find] the building blocks of performance."
+Editor Carsten Kurpanek explained that "artists would do [black-and-white] line drawings of key poses over a rough edit first," which were later used as reference for visual effects and animation; this process was dubbed "sketchviz" by the crew.
+Traditional animation services were also provided by Duncan Studio, for "a handful of shots" with the significant Looney Tunes characters in the film and for "certain [Looney Tunes] characters [who] were handled entirely in 2D."
+One of these characters was Bugs Bunny, which occurred because he was not originally planned to be in the film: the Acme whistleblower was scripted as an escaped Dr. Lorre.
+When this was changed in post-production, it was more productive to fully animate Bugs Bunny in 2D than to fit him into the cel-shaded 3D animation.
+Condor was unaware of this change and was starstruck at the "funeral screening" in 2023 when she learned her scene partner was the famous rabbit.

 Music

-Following the announcement of the film's initial cancellation, Steven Price announced that he composed the film's score, and shared a choir rendition of the Road Runner's vocal effects titled the "Meep Meep Choir".
+Following the announcement of the film's initial cancellation, Steven Price announced that he composed the film's score.
+He shared a choir rendition of the Road Runner's vocal effects set to Pyotr Ilyich Tchaikovsky's "1812 Overture" titled the "Meep Meep Choir."

+The soundtrack was released through WaterTower Music digitally on August 21, 2026, one week before the film's release.
+A physical vinyl release of the album is planned for the first quarter of 2027 through iam8bit and WaterTower Music.
+The film also featured the DJ Shadow and Run the Jewels song "Nobody Speak."